 How I was able to clean more houses each day

-Here are the steps that I took to creating systems in my business which allowed me to clean more homes in a day.
+Here are the steps that I took to create systems in my business that allowed me to clean more homes in a day.

 Please note, this article may include affiliate links.
 You can read the full disclosure at the bottom of the page.